Punjab health minister under fire for forcing surgeon to lie down on dirty mattress | Politics

 Bahadur, a specialist in spinal surgery and joint replacement, is a former director-principal of Government Medical College and Hospital in Chandigarh and has also been the head of the orthopaedic department at PGIMER, Chandigarh.

-Bahadur said that he told him that there was a process to procure various requirements of the hospital and an order for replacing damaged mattress was being placed.

-But the minister wanted to see that very mattress which was damaged.

-Congress' Warring met Bahadur at Regional Spinal Centre, Mohali, to express solidarity and support to him and said he salutes the spirit of the doctor who had dedicated himself to the service of people.
+Congress' Warring met Bahadur at the Regional Spinal Centre in Mohali to express solidarity and support to him and said he salutes the spirit of the doctor who had dedicated himself to the service of people.

 During the meet with Congress leader, Bahadur broke down in tears.

-The IMA demanded the minister's unconditional apology and resignation for his ''misbehavior'' and appealed to Punjab's chief minister to immediately take necessary action against him.

-PCMS Association, a doctors' body in Punjab, too in a statement, strongly condemned the ''unceremonious treatment'' meted out to Dr Bahadur.
+The PCMS Association, a doctors' body in Punjab, strongly condemned the ''unceremonious treatment'' meted out to Dr Bahadur.

-PCMSA said the way the VC was treated was deplorable, its reason notwithstanding.

 The body expressed its ''deep resentment'' over the incident and said ''public shaming of a senior doctor on systemic issues is strongly condemnable.''
 The Indian Orthopaedic Association in a statement said the derogatory behaviour of the minister with a man at the highest pedestal of academics ''makes us feel that we are being ruled by a Taliban state''.